dasch-swiss/dsp-docs/README.md

 ### Update the submodules

-If you have been away for a while, you might want to update the submodules to get the latest version of DSP-API, DSP-APP and DSP-TOOLS documentation.
+If you have been away for a while, you might want to update the submodules to get the latest version of DSP-API, DSP-APP and DSP-TOOLS documentation:
-Make sure you are at the root of the dsp-docs repository, then run:

 ```shell
 make update-submodules